lidofinance/linters/README.md

 # Linters for Lido projects

-This is GitHub actions and workflows with linters
+This is the place where GitHub actions and workflows with linters live

 ### ✅ Released for now: